bonbonez/traffic-simulation/README.md

 ```

 P.S.
 Yes, it is a total overkill for traffic simulation app, but now it can be scaled to GoogleMaps size!

+## What is not included
+For the speed purposes, I decided not spend time on this features
+* mobile version
+* covering with tests